Strategic decision advisory

 These decisions do not just determine where a child goes to school.
 They can influence how a child is assessed, which academic pathways remain open, and how easily future transitions are possible.

-At the same time, the system is not easy to interpret from the outside.
-Understanding how it works in practice requires familiarity with both the formal structure and the implicit dynamics that influence how students move through it.
+Understanding how it works requires familiarity with both the formal structure and the implicit dynamics that influence how students move through it.

 As a result, decisions that seem reasonable at the time can quietly set a direction that becomes difficult to change later, often only becoming visible once a child has already progressed within a particular path.